kachurovskiy/megaels/README.md

 ## Code

-Original code of DigitalFeed 7e2 is provided in the [folder above](https://github.com/kachurovskiy/megaels/tree/main/Digital_Feed_7e2).
-It requires tuning a few constants at the top of the main file to fit your lathe and motors.
+Code is provided in the [folder above](https://github.com/kachurovskiy/megaels/tree/main/Digital_Feed_7e2).
+It requires tuning a few constants at the top of `Digital_Feed_7e2.ino` to fit your lathe and motors.
+Once those are changed, update `Cone_Info` and `Thread_Info` tables in the middle of that file using formulas in `!_Calc_v7e.xls`.

-Notably, it doesn't support belt connection for Z or X motors yet.

 ## PCB